Raj Modi: Business career

-In March 1981, shortly after graduating, Modi married Parul Kothari, who was born in India and moved to Zimbabwe as a teenager in 1975.
+In March 1981, shortly after graduating, Modi married Parul Kothari, who was born in India and moved to Southern Rhodesia as a teenager in 1975.
 They went to Zimbabwe in September of the same year to visit his wife's adopted country.
 It was supposed to be a short visit—he arrived with only $50, two pairs of clothes, and a return ticket—but when his father-in-law died unexpectedly, the couple ended up staying to support Parul's mother.
 The loan for his plane tickets, which cost $300 and were funded by an Indian religious organization in Bulawayo, needed to be refunded, so he found work and made payments of $20 each month.
 His first job in Zimbabwe was at a department store in Bulawayo, where he was tasked with sweeping, mopping, cleaning windows and toilets, and delivering goods to customers' homes.
 Modi described his first six months in Zimbabwe as difficult.
 There were many cultural differences, and all his friends and family—except his wife and mother-in-law—were in India.
 However, he soon adjusted and became comfortable living in Zimbabwe, and eventually acquired citizenship in 1987.